Steph Reynolds

-Steph Reynolds (born 23 October 1993) is a Welsh professional rugby union player who used to play for Gloucester.
-He is now settled down in his home town of Chepstow.
+Stephan Jerome Reynolds (born 23 October 1993) is a former Welsh professional rugby union player.
+He played as a wing for Gloucester.
+He is now settled down in his hometown of Chepstow.

-In the 2015 Singha Sevens Series he broke the record for most tries scored in the tournament's history scoring his 20th try against Harlequins in the Cup Quarter-Final, only to be overtaken by Sale Sharks’ Paulo Odogwu a year later.
+In the 2015 Singha Sevens Series, he broke the record for most tries scored in the tournament's history scoring his 20th try against Harlequins in the cup quarter-final, only to be overtaken by Sale Sharks' Paolo Odogwu a year later.